SuffolkLITLab/docassemble-GithubFeedbackForm/README.md

 # docassemble.GithubFeedbackForm

-A package to gather feedback and then submit issues to Github.
+A package that uses the GitHub API to gather feedback and then submit issues to Github that can be embedded into a Docassemble interview.
+Makes it easy to collect per-page feedback.

+This package is designed to support the following workflow:

+1. Work is stored on a public GitHub repository, or at least, you setup a repository to collect feedback.
+1. There is one package per "interview"/"app".
+2. Each question block has a unique question ID.
+3. Preferably--questions are triggered in an interview order block.
+If you use a series of `mandatory` blocks instead of a single mandatory block, the `variable` listed in the bug report may not be as useful.

+## Getting started

 1. Create a new GitHub user and create a personal access token on it.
-It does not need any special permissions; optionally, you can limit it.
-It will need to be able to make pull requests on the repos you want to add issues to.
-Public repos usually leave pull access open.
+The personal access token needs minimal permissions.
+Specifically, it needs to be allowed to make pull requests.
+   Pull request access is allowed for anyone by default when you create a new, public GitHub repository.
-2. Edit your config, and create a block like this:
+3. Edit your config, and create a block like this:

 ```yaml
 github issues: